Anabelle

 Anabelle is a Philippine-born community-engaged qualitative researcher in social work based in what is now referred to as Canada.

-The focus of her research is on the unpaid data work of solo mothers on social assistance, the datafied welfare state, the politics of artificial intelligence, social policy, and diaspora activisms.
+The focus of her research is on the unpaid data work of solo mothers on social assistance, the datafied welfare state, critical data and AI studies, social policy, and diaspora activisms.
+More broadly, her interest is in examining whose labour and whose bodies absorb the shocks of AI and data-driven systems, particularly in welfare states and global labour chains.

-Anabelle co-convened the Hamilton Asian Alliance and co-founded Filipinas of HamOnt, during which she developed the monthly Sadya: Filipino Conversation Circle hosted at the Hamilton Public Library.
+Anabelle co-convened the Hamilton Asian Alliance and co-founded Filipinas of HamOnt, during which she developed and successfully applied for funding of the monthly Sadya: Filipino Conversation Circle hosted at the Hamilton Public Library.

-Anabelle divides her time in Hamilton, Bandar Seri Begawan, and Manila.
+Anabelle divides her time between Hamilton, Bandar Seri Begawan, and Manila.